 - Wear support stockings if you have to be on your feet for extended periods of time.

-- Drink plenty of water throughout your day to help flush your unnecessary fluids from your body.
+- Drink plenty of water throughout the day to help flush unnecessary fluids from your body.

-- Consult with your doctor about taking diuretics to help your body get rid of excess fluid.
+- Consult your doctor about taking diuretics to help your body get rid of excess fluid.

 - Exercise can also help with water retention.
 Light exercises like walking, leg lifts and other similar isometric exercises can help with water retention.

 - Limit your salt and sodium intake, as this can add to water retention

 - Avoid standing on your feet for prolonged periods of time.